 The awarding of "Honors" (or "High Honors" or "Highest Honors") is decided by the outside examiner in consultation with the department faculty.
 The decision is based on: (1) the quality of the thesis, (2) lab productivity, (3) the oral summary and examinations, and (4) the written exam.
 Meeting deadlines set for the various parts of the program are also considered.

 The Kenyon College Course of Study states that "at any time the Department may deny the student the opportunity to continue in honors."
 Also, some students elect not to complete the Honors Program for various reasons.
 The Department encourages students to consider the expectations and rewards of completing the program before the senior year, and we would like all students to complete the program.
-An Honors candidate who does not meet the expectations for the Fall semester will need to drop CHEM 498 and will receive a grade for CHEM 497 and will complete the standard Senior Exercise (see separate guidelines) at the beginning of the Spring semester.
+An Honors candidate who does not meet the expectations for the Fall semester will need to drop CHEM 498 and will receive a grade for CHEM 497 and will complete the standard Senior Capstone (see separate guidelines) at the beginning of the Spring semester.
 The research project could be continued for credit by enrolling in CHEM 376.
 An Honors candidate who does not meet the expectations during the Spring semester will not receive a degree "with Honors", but will receive a grade for CHEM 497-498 that reflect the effort for the year.
-To satisfy the Senior Exercise in Chemistry in this case, the student must give a 30- minute oral presentation on their project (background, results and analysis) before the end of the Spring semester.
+To satisfy the Senior Capstone in Chemistry in this case, the student must give a 30- minute oral presentation on their project (background, results and analysis) before the end of the Spring semester.